TheNea7475/Autom8/README.md

 ## Disclaimer
-The following user manual is meant to explain base concepts and functions objectives, tough some modifications may vary the code structure and lines position.
+- The following user manual is meant to explain base concepts and functions objectives, tough some modifications may vary the code structure and lines position.
+- This is my first GitHub project so a lot of things may be incorrect, misplaced, redundant or missing.
+- I'm non-native en so I apologize for every mispell or grammar errors.

  ## **Summary**